hogsy/formats/README.md

 #### Fun Facts

-- RTX Red Rock was originally intended to come out on the Nintendo GameCube, and there are still references to the platform amongst the game's files.
+- RTX Red Rock was originally intended to also come out on the Nintendo GameCube, and there are still references to the platform amongst the game's files (`ARES/PS2.TXT`, `ARES/TEXTINFO.TXT`).
+- The internal name during development might've been "Zodanga", which is the directory name the game was under during development as seen in some scripts amongst the game's files.
+- Game was written in C++.

 ## [Midway Studios Austin](https://en.wikipedia.org/wiki/Midway_Studios_Austin)